DHTMLX/docs-diagram/docs/api/editor/beforeitemmove_event.md

 });

 @descr:
-The event doesn't work with the connector object.
+The event doesn't work with the line object.

 @changelog:
 Added in v4.0.